 But for now, let’s stay focused on Malta…

-Whether you’re opening for a new local or offshore Malta company, due diligence will be focused on the beneficial owner.
+Whether you’re opening a business bank account for a new local or offshore Malta company, due diligence will be focused on the beneficial owner.
 This will, of course, include the same due diligence on any additional individuals who are directors or shareholders with more than 10% ownership in the company.

-When applying, you will be expected to meet the same standard requirements that companies are asked to fulfill in most countries, such as bank reference letters, demonstrate source of funds, provide contracts or supplier agreements, and more.
+When applying to open accounts with Maltese banks, you will be expected to meet the same standard requirements that companies are asked to fulfill in most countries, such as bank reference letters, demonstrating source of funds, providing contracts or supplier agreements, and more.

 Due to the increased scrutiny mentioned above, you should expect banks to actually follow up on references.
 In other words, you will need to provide reference letters with contact details for a specific person.
 And you should expect those people to actually be contacted.
 But again, requirements vary from bank to bank and branch to branch.
 If you’re an Insider you can check the database to confirm the requirements before applying.

-While it’s increasingly difficult to open an international bank account, it is still possible.
-And most banks in Malta have an international business banking section dedicated to the purpose.
+While it’s increasingly difficult to open an offshore bank account, it is still possible.
+And most Maltese banks have an international business banking section dedicated to the purpose.
 However, if your business is considered high-risk, you can expect to pay up to €1,000 in upfront due diligence fees.
-Of course, banks can still refuse to open the account if they don’t like what they see.
+Of course, Maltese banks can still refuse to open a bank account if they don’t like what they see.
 And that fee is not refundable.

 As you would expect, as regulatory pressure increases so do the due diligence practices that prospective customers are subject to.
 And in Malta, that follows the same pattern that we have seen elsewhere in the world… with a few exceptions.